 “With Estorytellers guiding my unit economics, I broke even in under 500 copies.
 No hype, just precise calculations and proof.” – David L., Business Coach

-Here are realistic ranges you should budget for when engaging professional book publishing services USA.
+Here are realistic ranges you should budget for when engaging professional book publishing services in the USA.
 These are not promises but industry averages that vary by vendor, manuscript complexity, and chosen format.

 Example: A 70,000-word manuscript could cost $1,400–$4,200 for a developmental edit and $700–$2,800 for copyediting.